Upholstery Foam Product Spotlight Video

 If you want to use foam outdoors, you can’t go wrong with Eva-Dri or EZ-Dri outdoor foam.
 They’re both medium density, but they are designed to let water flow through them rather than absorbing it like a sponge.
 The open cell construction also lets humidity and moisture evaporate quickly.
 EZ-Dri foam also has a built in fungicidal additive that inhibits fungus and mildew.
 This will help prevent stains and odor.

 For a firmer foam that’s very durable, try rebond foam.
 It’s a dense, open cell foam that provides solid support and holds its shape well.
-The 3 inch thickness is good for automotive seats, office chairs, and bar stools.
+It’s commonly used for commercial upholstery, motorcycle and snowmobile seats, bar stools, massage tables, and exercise mats.